nlescpm/PMP/README.md

 ## Overview

 This document provides a structured approach to project management, covering:
-- Project lifecycle management
+- Project lifecycle
 - Roles and responsibilities of the eScience staff
-- Project workflow and communication around it
+- Workflow and communication around a project

 ## Requirements